 - Run your finger round the rims of porcelain and pottery.

 - Hold items up to the light and inspect for damage.

 - 'Ring' vases, cups and other vessels with your fingernail to test for cracks—perfect items ring, damaged items don't!

 - Look for repairs; unscrupulous sellers often glue handles back on or heads onto figurines without declaring this at the time of sale—sometimes repairs are hard to spot.

 At bar boot sales, I find the best way is that if I cannot find any repair or damage, I ask the seller if it has had any repairs—I look them straight in the eye and ask them right out.
 Nine times out of ten, if they know about it, they will tell you—people are more honest than you think—most of the time, anyway!

 At auctions, beware of listings with AF next to the lot.
 This means that the item is 'as found' and there are faults or damage.
 If you cannot find it, ask one of the auction staff at the viewing.
 They should be willing to point out exactly what is wrong with the item you are interested in.

 Collecting Anime Figures

-This video tells you just about all you need to know about collecting Anime figures - these are hugely popular and beginning to turn up in the second hand market.
-Even the second hand, unboxed ones are commanding good prices on eBay if you do your homework and research the right figurines to buy!
+Anime figures are hugely popular and beginning to turn up in the second-hand market.
+Even second-hand, unboxed ones are commanding good prices on eBay if you do your homework and research the right figurines to buy!

 I thought you might like to see some of the collectible items that I have bought and sold to give you an idea of what to look for.